hot-glue-for-rails/hot-glue/README.md

 ## 3. ADD HOT-GLUE GEM
-- Add `gem 'hot-glue', '~> 0.2.6'` to your Gemfile & `bundle install`
+- Add `gem 'hot-glue'` to your Gemfile & `bundle install`

-(TODO: figure out why bundler seems to install the yanked version 0.0.0 if you don't specify the hot glue version)
+Purchase a license at https://heliosdev.shop/hot-glue-license

 ## 4. ADD RSPEC, FACTORY-BOT, AND FFAKER